 If we can’t find a site to lease, can we use the money we raise to buy land or a building?

-The offering memorandum we registered with the State of Oregon discloses our business plan, our projections for servicing the debt we will incur, and the specific uses for the money we will raise in this loan campaign.
-We could use the money for a different purpose only if we amended our registration documents, including our financial projections, and received approval from the government regulators.
+The securities registration we filed with the State of Oregon discloses our business plan, our projections for servicing the debt we will incur, and the specific uses for the money we will raise in this loan campaign.
+We could use the money for a different purpose only if we amend our registration documents, including our financial projections, and receive approval from the government regulators.

 Can we raise more than $800,000 from our owners?

 The terms of our securities registration with Oregon require than we collect not more than $800,000 in loans from our owners.
-To increase the maximum offering amount we could amend our registration documents, including our financial projections, and seek approval from government regulators.
+To increase the maximum offering amount we could amend our registration documents, including our financial projections, and seek approval from government regulators for the amendment.

 I can’t make a loan.
 Can I make a donation to the Co-op?